What is dermatomyositis?

 Drug-induced dermatomyositis can affect individuals of any race, age, or sex.
 Drug-induced dermatomyositis is equally common in males and females.
 There are very few case reports of drug-induced juvenile dermatomyositis.

-The most common cause of drug-induced dermatomyositis is hydroxyurea, associated with 50% of cases reported in the medical literature.
-In the majority of patients, hydroxyurea is prescribed for chronic myeloproliferative disorders, and a smaller number take it for psoriasis.
+The most common cause of drug-induced dermatomyositis is hydroxyurea, associated with 50% of cases reported in the medical literature, and affecting up to 4% of patients taking hydroxyurea.
+Hydroxyurea has been typically been prescribed for 4-5 years for chronic myeloproliferative disorders.

 Many other drugs have been reported to trigger drug-induced dermatomyositis.
 The list includes the following among many others: